hystrath/hystrath.github.io/guides/dev/cfd/numerics.md

 }
 ```

-For info, this flux scheme is used in [Sod's subsonic and supersonic shock tube tutorials](https://hystrath.github.io/tutos/dev/hy2foam/sod/).
+> This flux scheme is used in [Sod's subsonic and supersonic shock tube tutorials](https://hystrath.github.io/tutos/dev/hy2foam/sod/).

 <br>